-WC151 Network and Asset Management \$49,500 2021/22 \$58,000, 2022/23 \$64,000, 2023/24 \$47,000 (total \$168,000 2021-24) The increase to WC151 is to provide for an improved level of internal resourcing to for BDC's roading team to take on some roles that have previously been procured by external providers (e.g. asset and activity management planning), and to deliver the enhanced programme.
-External professional service providers will still be required to successfully deliver Option 3, including technical engineering services, data and analytics, detailed investigations and assessment, and potential for some business case development.
-This uplift will provide for greater internal capability and capacity, and ensure the right external services are procured where needed.
+WC151 Network and Asset Management \$49,500 2021/22 \$58,000, 2022/23 \$64,000, 2023/24 \$47,000 (total \$168,000 2021-24) The increase to WC151 is to provide for an improved level of internal resourcing to for BDC's roading team to take on some external providers (e.g. asset and activity management planning), and to deliver the enhanced programme.
+External professional service providers will still be required to successfully deliver Option 3, including technical engineering se investigations and assessment, and potential for some business case development.
+This uplift will provide for greater internal external services are procured where needed.
 A detailed breakdown of WC151 budget is provided in Appendix 10.
-Renewals
+Renewals t be required on the SPR.